CPU Caches

 In modern computer systems, cache is typically implemented using SRAM.
 This is because SRAM is faster and has lower latency compared to other types of memory.
 So, when data is frequently accessed, it is stored in the cache (which is made of SRAM) to allow for faster retrieval.
 Basically, the SRAM serves in this situation as an extension of the register set of the processor

-A modern configuration of memory cache with SMP architecture
+A modern configuration of memory cache with UMA/SMP architecture